Alkoarism/OpenGL_Examples/v0_04-Core_Consolidation/README.md

-# Sound
+# Core Engine Consolidation
 In this version, there are a few objectives for the project:
-- Make sense of the core engine :o:
+- Make sense of the core engine :heavy_check_mark:
 - Sketch a preliminary documentation :o:
 	- Camera :heavy_check_mark:
 	- IBO´s, VBO´s, VBL´s and VAO´s :heavy_check_mark: